← Back to Insights

 Why It Feels Like It Works

 Vibe coding is seductive because it delivers immediate, visible results.
-You describe what you want.
-Code appears.
-You run it.
-Something happens on screen.
-The feedback loop is tight, the dopamine is real, and the progress feels extraordinary.
+You describe what you want, code appears, something happens on screen.
+The feedback loop is tight, the dopamine is real.
+It's also the feeling of driving downhill with no brakes — you're covering ground fast, you just haven't hit the curve yet.

 The Anatomy of the Collapse

 Phase one is euphoria.
 Features materialize from prompts.
-The founder ships a demo, shows investors, maybe even onboards early users.
-Everything works because the surface area is small and the usage is gentle.
+The founder ships a demo, shows investors, maybe onboards early users.
+Everything works because the surface area is small and usage is gentle.
 This phase produces a dangerous conviction: we don't need engineers.

 The Root Cause Isn't the AI